contentstack/contentstack-management-javascript/README.md

 ```

 #### Create Asset
-Use the following code snippet to upload assets to your stack through the SDK:
+The following lines of code can be used to upload assets to your stack:
 ```
 var  asset  = {
 	upload: 'path/to/file',